-Some of the world’s oldest known human habitations were established in the hills and valleys of Central Anatolia, but today the main attraction here is the magical landscape of Cappadocia, where wind and rain have shaped the area's soft volcanic rock into a kind of fairytale landscape.
+Some of the world’s oldest known human habitations were established in the hills and valleys of Central Anatolia, but today the main attraction here is the magical panorama of Cappadocia, where wind and rain have shaped the area's soft volcanic rock into a kind of fairy-tale landscape.

 Southwest of Cappadocia is Konya, home to the tomb of Rumi—the 13th-century founder of the whirling dervishes—and to a fascinating museum dedicated to him.
 Known as Turkey's most religiously conservative city, Konya is not a place for those looking for nightlife (alcohol can be difficult to find) or a sophisticated dining scene.
 But centuries-old mosques and religious seminaries lend historic character to Turkey’s seventh-largest city.

 The region's other major city is Ankara, Turkey’s capital and second-largest metropolis.
-Though lacking the mystique of Cappadocia or Konya, this modern urban center has one of the best archaeological museums in the country and a handful of interesting historical sites, including a citadel that surrounds an evocative neighborhood.
-Also in Ankara, the imposing mausoleum of Atatürk, founder of the Turkish Republic, offers visitors a great deal of insight into the modern Turkish psyche.
+Though lacking the mystique of Cappadocia or Konya, this modern urban center has one of the best archaeological museums in the country and a handful of interesting historical sites, including a citadel that surrounds a picturesque neighborhood.
+Also in Ankara, the imposing mausoleum of Atatürk, founder of the Turkish Republic, provides visitors a great deal of insight into the modern Turkish psyche.